 Major Cleaning policy violations

 Interior damage (e.g. burn marks) that stems from cleanliness issues should be filed as a damage claim.
 Otherwise, if your guest returned the car with a severe cleanliness issue, contact us within 24 hours of the end of the trip.
 Such issues include physical evidence of smoking in your vehicle or an excessively dirty interior.
 Submit pre- and post-trip photographs or other evidence along with a clear description of the issue.
 Don’t submit these issues via the Claims Resolution Center or the Reimbursement tool.
 That will only delay our response.

-Hosts and guests can choose to work together directly to resolve a claim.
-When reporting the damage, click “Yes” in response to the question, "Would you like to work it out directly?"
-When you do, we’ll automatically send an email with guidelines for working it out.
-Working it out often saves time and money.
+Hosts and guests can choose to work together to independently resolve a claim.
+When reporting the damage and asked to choose a claim type, choose “Resolve independently.”
+When you do, we’ll send an email with guidelines for how to resolve the claim independently.
+A “resolve independently” claim often saves time and money.
 Learn more about how to resolve a damage claim by working it out.